Nonnas

 Nonnas is a 2025 American biographical comedy-drama film directed by Stephen Chbosky, written by Liz Maccie, and starring Vince Vaughn, Lorraine Bracco, Talia Shire, Brenda Vaccaro with Linda Cardellini and Susan Sarandon.
-The film is based on the life of Joe Scaravella, the owner of Staten Island (New York City) restaurant Enoteca Maria, who risks everything to honor his recently deceased, beloved mother by opening an Italian restaurant with actual grandmothers as chefs.
+The film is based on the life of Joe Scaravella, who created the Staten Island restaurant Enoteca Maria.
+He risks everything to honor his recently deceased, beloved mother by opening an Italian restaurant with actual grandmothers as chefs.

 A co-production of Fifth Season, 1Community, Madison Wells, and Matador Content, the film was released on Netflix on May 9, 2025, and received mostly positive reviews.
 As the film was released during Mother's Day weekend in the United States, the film hit No. 1 in the country.

 Plot

-As he grieves the passing of his mother, Joe Scaravella reminisces about his childhood in 1970s Brooklyn when his mother Maria and nonna would be in the kitchen cooking for friends and family.
-He remembers what they taught him and recreates all of the dishes they used to make, though he cannot seem to pin down his nonna's Sunday gravy.
+As he grieves the death of his mother, MTA mechanic Joe Scaravella reminisces about his childhood in 1970s Brooklyn when his grandmother and mother Maria would be in the kitchen cooking for friends and family.
+He remembers what they taught him and tries to recreate the dishes they made but cannot pin down his nonna's Sunday gravy.

-Joe's best friend Bruno and his wife Stella express concern for him over dinner and encourage him to use his mother’s life insurance money to do something good for himself.
-Joe visits an open air market on Staten Island that he used to go to with his mother and nonna.
-There he runs into Olivia, his high school crush, and Antonella, her older neighbor with whom she’s shopping.
-After seeing a closed restaurant, he decides that he wants to open a restaurant there, call it Enoteca Maria after his mother, and the key feature will be that the kitchen is staffed by nonnas, so that the food reminds people of their childhood.
+Joe's best friend Bruno and his wife Stella encourage him to use his mother's life insurance money to do something good for himself.
+Joe visits an open-air market on Staten Island that he used to go to with his mother and nonna.
+There he runs into Olivia, his high school crush, and Antonella, her older neighbor with whom she's shopping.
+After seeing a closed restaurant, he decides to reopen it and call it Enoteca Maria after his mother.
+The key feature would be a kitchen staffed by nonnas, so that the food reminds people of their childhood.

 Despite resistance from Staten Island locals, Joe proceeds with his plan.
-He enlists Bruno’s help as a contractor and restores the space to a classic Italian restaurant.
-Meanwhile, he hires Antonella, his mother’s best friend Roberta, her former hairdresser Gia, and a walk-in applicant named Teresa.
-The nonnas clash at first being from slightly different backgrounds, but after Gia invites them to a private pampering session at her salon, the women bond and become friends.
-They share deep and personal stories of love, and lost love, and heartbreaks, leading them to find commonalities and a deeper connection with one another.
+He enlists Bruno's help as a contractor and restores the space to a classic Italian restaurant.
+Meanwhile, he hires Antonella, his mother's best friend Roberta, her former hairdresser Gia, and a walk-in applicant named Teresa.
+The nonnas clash being from different backgrounds, particularly the Sicilian Roberta and the Bolognese Antonella.
+However, after Gia invites them to a private pampering session at her salon, the women bond and become friends.

 While the nonnas are developing the menu, Roberta makes capuzzelle, accidentally starting a fire in the kitchen just before the inspector shows up.
 The inspector fails the restaurant due to the fire damage and tells Joe it could be a year before he can line up another inspection, leading to a fight between Joe and Bruno that ends with Joe kicking Bruno out of the restaurant.